1995 Tournament of the Americas

 The 1995 Tournament of the Americas, later known as the FIBA Americas Championship and the FIBA AmeriCup, was a basketball championship hosted by Argentina, from August 15 to August 27, 1995.
-The games were played in Tucuman and Neuquen.
+The games were played in Tucuman and Neuquén.
 This FIBA AmeriCup was to earn the three berths allocated to the Americas for the 1996 Summer Olympics, in Atlanta.
 The United States did not participate in the tournament, as the team claimed the host berth in the Olympics.
 Puerto Rico defeated Argentina in the final, to win the tournament.
 Brazil beat Canada in the third place game, to claim the final Olympic berth.

 Qualification

 Eight teams qualified during the qualification tournaments held in their respective zones in 1995; Canada qualified automatically since they are one of the two members of the North America zone.